Playing Divide-and-Choose Given Uncertain Preferences: Welfare of the players

-The cake-cutting literature suggests the chooser is better off, as the divider is compelled to divide goods roughly evenly, while the chooser can get a more favorable outcome because she knows her own preferences.
+The cake-cutting literature suggests that the chooser is better off for the unknown-preferences case, as the divider is compelled to divide goods roughly evenly, while the chooser can get a more favorable outcome because she will typically value one pile more than the other.
 However, if the divider has strong knowledge of the chooser's preferences, then the divider can exploit this knowledge \cite{HPYoungBook, AlgorithmicFramework}.
 Indeed, as Nicol\'o and Yu \cite{ArielRef} note in the context of cake-cutting, ``The divide and choose rule leads to a no-envy outcome but the rule itself is not envy free: the chooser envies the role of the divider.''
 Thus, the best generalization one could hope to make is that the relative utilities of the two players depend on the amount of uncertainty faced by the divider.
 Hence, the greater one's own and one's counterpart's knowledge, the greater the benefit of playing the divider.
 Weak knowledge, on either side, favors being the chooser.

 One natural example of this phenomenon is when values for all $n$ goods are drawn i.i.d.\txt{} from the same distribution.
 If $n$ is small, there is significant uncertainty in how the chooser will value the piles.
 Moreover, the divider cannot count on receiving what he places in pile 1.
 Consequently, when goods are few, the chooser has the advantage.